dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 But I go further: Many tips apply to C++ and there is no other comparable guideline document specialized on C++.
 There are three sources of guidelines I will consider: Effective Modern C++ (EMC), [Effective C++](https://www.amazon.com/gp/product/0321334876?ie=UTF8&tag=aristeia.com-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0321334876) (EC) and the [C++ core guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 Effective C++ and Effective Modern C++ are books quite comparable to Effective Java in approach and size.

 On the other hand, there are hundreds of Core Guidelines.
-I personally would wish sometimes that they reflect a bit more on the word “core”.
+I personally would wish sometimes that they reflect a bit more on the word "core".
 My theory is that most C++ guidelines are so focused on the low-level details like xvalue references that some of the more important high-level discussions do not take place.
 The quality of the text of guidelines also differs very much.
-Some have good explanations and examples, why others are only the title and a TODO, e.g. the [CP.201](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rconc-signal).
+Some have good explanations and examples, while others are only the title and a TODO, e.g. the [CP.201](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rconc-signal).

 # Chapter 2: Creating and Destroying Objects